gomods/athens/docs/content/install/shared-team-instance.md

    jeremyrickard/athens-proxy:latest
 ```

 When we re-run our Go example, the Go cli will again download module from Athens.
 Athens, however, will not need to retrieve the module.
-It will be served from the existing storage.
+It will be served from the Athens on-disk storage.

 **Bash**
 ```console